RE-GATHER & RE-LAUNCH UPDATE & FAQ

 But we take your health and the health of the wider community seriously.
 That’s why we’re being careful about how we re-gather.
 We are committed to being guided by safety and wisdom.

 - To begin, we’re limiting the size of our Sunday services to 50 people each.
-We meet at 9AM (and if needed, we will add an 11AM option this fall).
+We meet at 9AM and 10:30AM.
 You must RSVP and claim your ‘ticket’ via hopecov.com/register

-- We are offering children’s classes for ages 4 through 5th Grade.
+- We are offering children’s classes for ages 4 through 5th Grade at the 9am service.
 You'll need to RSVP so we can plan accordingly when you register.
 At the moment there is not a nursery team, but parents can use the nursury and listen to the stream.

-- Youth ministry is meeting online via Zoom on Sunday's at 10:30am, and in-person on Wednesdays at 7PM.
+- Youth ministry is meeting both in person and online via Zoom on Sunday's at 10:30am, and in-person on Wednesdays at 7PM.

 - We’re also taking extra precautions: We have instituted enhanced sanitation practices and are asking everyone to wear a mask and practice physical distancing, following the latest local, state and Centers for Disease Control and Prevention guidelines.